Top 10 U.S. States that Should Join Canada

 Washington and British Columbia were to make a province at one point called Cascadia along with Oregon.
 The union is not dead yet, so why not?

-Maine Maine is located in the New England region of the northeastern United States.
-Known for its rugged coastline, it is the easternmost state in the contiguous U.S. Its capital is Augusta, while its largest city is Portland.
-Maine is famous for its maritime history, as well as its seafood cuisine, particularly... read more
+Maine is in the New England region of the northeastern United States and is the easternmost state in the contiguous U.S. Its capital is Augusta, and its largest city is Portland.
+The state is known for its rugged coastline and maritime history, and it is famous for seafood cuisine, especially lobster... read more

 Maine is culturally the most similar to Canada (at least the Maritimes, anyway), so they'd fit right in.
 Having a more southern part that can actually get up to 90 degrees would be awesome!